If you’re trying to walk your dog without them barking, lunging, or locking onto every dog that passes…then welcome to the club.

-In this post, I’ll explore why neutrality matters, how poor socialisation plays a role in excitement and reactivity, and five actionable methods you can start using today.
-From engagement training and decompression to obedience skills and meeting your dog’s needs, you’ll find the tools and insights to help your dog feel less overwhelmed and more focused so you can finally start enjoying walks again.
+I’ll dive into why neutrality matters, how poor socialisation plays a role in excitement and reactivity, and five actionable methods you can start using on your next walk to help your dog feel less overwhelmed and more focused so you can finally start enjoying walks again.

 When people search how to train a dog not to bark at other dogs or how to stop a dog reacting to other dogs, the common advice is often to "socialise" more.
 Now this is right, but socialisation is one of the most misunderstood words in terms of dog training and most owners end up making the same mistake because of this.

-When most people hear socialisation, they think socialising — meet-ups, playdates, dog parks, cafes and brunches.
-But socialisation isn’t actually about interaction.
-It’s about controlled and positive exposure that helps your dog feel safe in their environement and around other dogs without the pressure to engage.
+When most people hear socialisation, they think of human socialising — meet-ups, playdates, dog parks, cafes and brunches.
+But in the dog world socialisation isn’t actually about interaction.
+It’s about controlled and positive exposure that helps your dog feel safe and regulated in their environement and around other dogs without the pressure to engage.

 Standing at a distance where your dog can see other dogs, but remain calm and curious, is socialisation.
 Taking them to chaotic dog park environments?
 That’s flooding, and for many reactive, anxious, or frustrated dogs, this just adds more fuel to the fire.